-A Falling Leaf: A Tribute To My Old Dog
+A Falling Leaf: A Poem Written As A Tribute To My Old Dog

 A year ago, we lost our beautiful golden retriever called Blondie.
-Hard as it was, I had to write a poem: a tribute to her glory.
+Hard as it was, I had to write a poem: a tribute to my dog and her glory.

 I sometimes walk in the park, beneath the trees where we once played.
 But a walk without her, is not and will never be the same again.